Drug Evaluation Committee 2015-37 Necessity of Prescription Preservation

 Source documents are "information related to the factual course of a clinical trial and documents that form the basis of case reports, etc." and source data are "those necessary to reproduce and evaluate the factual course of a clinical trial.
 (GCP Article 2 Guidance 6 and GCP Article 2 Guidance 18 (12)).
 In addition, ICH-GCP 8.3.13 states that the source documents are "original documents related to the treatment.
 That is, the source document must be the first record of the original data (original/original), and a transcribed document based on that record is inappropriate as a source document.

-If the prescription corresponds to the document in which the investigator, etc. first recorded the prescription of the investigational drug, concomitant drug, etc. to the subject, it should be kept as an original document.
+If the relevant prescription corresponds to the document in which the investigator, etc. first recorded the prescription of the investigational drug, concomitant drug, etc. to the subject, it must be retained as an original document.

-With the issuance of the GCP Guidance (No. 0831-15 issued by the Pharmaceutical Affairs Agency on August 31, 2020), minor changes have been made to the description.
+With the issuance of the GCP Guidance (No. 0831-15 issued on August 31, 2020 by the Pharmaceutical Affairs Agency), minor changes were made to the description.